How to build a wheelie bin shed

 You then have to concentrate on the shed itself by using timber to make the frames for each side of the shed.
 Do remember that one side of the shed will have to have a door that can be opened so that the bins can be easily removed and put back.

 You will need to use hinges for the door and the roof of the wheelie bin shed and everything must of course be completely level to ensure durability and strength.
-The roof will be constructed of a frame much like the others but will include corrugated iron to protect the bins from the rain.
+The roof will be constructed of a frame much like the others and can either be hinged for easy access or a piece of corrugated iron.

-If you have used old wooden pallets, these can be cleaned up and treated with wood stains to really make them look the part.
+If you have used old wooden pallets, these can be cleaned up and treated with wood stains.